- Windows 10 users often get the error code 0xc000025 while using the EaseUS partition manager.

 After running these commands, close Command Prompt and restart your PC and the problem should be resolved.

-- Start Command Prompt like we showed you in the previous solution.
+- Start Command Prompt as we showed you in the previous solution.

 - Chkdsk scan can take 20 minutes or more depending on the size of your partition, so be sure not to interrupt it.